 World Cup 2026 Outright Winner Odds: Who Will Triumph In North America?

-The 2026 FIFA World Cup is shaping up to be the most heavily bet sporting event in history.
+The 2026 World Cup is shaping up to be one of the greatest sporting events ever staged.

-Spain lead the way as market favourites, with England, France, Brazil and Argentina forming a closely grouped chasing pack.
+Spain head the market, with England, France, Brazil and Argentina bunched close behind.

 We've used odds from the best betting sites to run through the leading contenders and some outsiders worth backing before the tournament kicks off in June.